-Declare Party A Party B to be a parent of the following named minor child(ren) born before the marriage and (optional) change the legal name of those minor child(ren) to the name listed on the right, below:
+B. PATERNITY and MINOR CHILD(REN)'S NAMES: Declare Party A or Party B to be a legal parent of the following named minor child(ren) born before the marriage and (optional) change the legal name of those minor children to the name listed on the right, below:

-Current Legal Name

-(Optional) Change the name of the child to:
+$C{1}$ (ODTIONIAI) Classes 41 a second of 41 a shift 1 4 as Current Legal Name (OPTIONAL) Change the name of the child to:

-- H. PRIMARY RESIDENCE, PARENTING TIME, AND AUTHORITY FOR LEGAL DECISION-MAKING: - 1.
-PRIMARY RESIDENCE: Declare the Primary Residence for each minor child as follows: - Neither party's home is designated as the primary residence for the minor child(ren) - Declare Party A's home as the primary residence for the following named children: - Declare Party B's home as the primary residence for the following named children: - 2.
-PARENTING TIME: Award parenting time as follows: - Reasonable parenting time as set forth in the Parenting Plan filed with this Petition, OR - Supervised parenting time between the children and Party A OR Party B, OR - No parenting time rights to Party A OR Party B.
+C. PRIMARY RESIDENCE, PARENTING TIME, AND AUTHORITY FOR LEGAL DECISION- MAKING:

+- C.1.
+PRIMARY RESIDENCE: Declare the "Primary Residence" for each minor child as follows: - Neither party's home is designated as the primary residence for the minor child(ren) - Declare Party A's home as the primary residence for the following named children:

+Declare Party B's home as the primary residence for the following named children:

+- C.2.
+PARENTING TIME: Award parenting time as follows: - Reasonable parenting time as set forth in the Parenting Plan filed with this Petition, OR - Supervised parenting time between the children and, Party A or Party B OR - No parenting time rights to Party A or Party B